The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 ⛲️ The Chedi Muscat — For zen & relaxation

-One of the main highlights of The Chedi is its Long Pool, which at 103 meters, is the longest pool in the Middle East (twice as long as an Olympics pool!).
-It’s the perfect place to take a refreshing dip in the hot Omani weather.
+The main highlight of The Chedi is its Long Pool, which at 103 meters, is the longest pool in the Middle East (twice as long as an Olympics pool!).
+It’s the perfect place to take a refreshing dip.
 This resort also offers yoga and pilates classes, as well as an award-winning spa.

 🗓 Day 3: Day Trip to Wadi Shab